River Run riot: The fight

 The Hells Angels at Harrah's used their cell phones to ask for help from the other Angels still at Hilton.
-Accordingly, to witnesses, David "Monty" Elliot of the Anchorage chapter told the other Angels "what choice do we have?" while another shouted "let's mount up!"
+According to witnesses, David "Monty" Elliot of the Anchorage chapter told the other Angels "what choice do we have?" while another shouted "let's mount up!"
 The Hells Angels rode over to Harrah's.
 Gary Hood of the Vegas police recalled: "they jumped off their bikes in this area and ran into the entrance".
 A guest, Jeffery King, who had just arrived in the front lobby to check in was told by the Angels who stormed in: "Better get the fuck out of here because trouble is about to start!"
 Leading the Angels were Raymond "Ray Ray" Foakes, the sergeant-at-arms of the Sonoma County chapter.
 Sher and Marsden wrote: "The Angels acted with military precision, a small group acting as sentries around the bar".

-At about 2:16 am, the security cameras recorded that Foakes kicked a Mongol in the chest, which started the brawl.
+At about 2:16 AM, the security cameras recorded that Foakes kicked a Mongol in the chest, which started the brawl.
 The Mongols and the Hells Angels fought with guns, wrenches, hammers and knives.
 A tourist, Kerry Richard, recorded the shots that rang out as: "Boom!
 Boom!
 Pop!
 Pop!"
 Richard saw a man bleeding from a gunshot wound trying to push his bikers vest with the Mongol patch behind the slot machines.
 Richard recalled: "Then it dawned on me that he wasn't a regular patron like myself, he was a Mongol and he was trying to hide his colors".
 Another tourist, John Davidson, took cover under the gambling table along with his chips worth $1,200 and had to pull down the blackjack dealer whom he stated: "She was screaming out of control".
 A blackjack dealer who had taken cover under the roulette wheel called her husband on her cell phone to ask if he was safe.
 The husband, who worked as a bartender, had taken cover under the bar and asked his wife in return if she was safe.
 She replied that she was, but that she had a corpse right next to her.
 Sher and Marsden wrote: "With little regard for innocent bystanders, the bikers went at each other like Vikings on a battlefield-and it was all captured on more than four hundred surveillance tapes".
 A Hells Angel, Cal Schaefer, was recorded by the cameras swinging a ball-peen hammer at two Mongols, to be followed by pulling out his handgun and firing several shots.
 Schaefer shot a Mongol, Richard Nolan, who had to be hospitalized.